'Pacific Rim' dethrones 'Black Panther' in box office

 Set 10 years after "Pacific Rim," "Uprising" follows a new generation of pilots of the first film's giant "Jaeger" military mechanoids -- fending off enormous Kaiju monsters aiming to end humanity.

-The movie, from Universal, centers on "Star Wars" sensation John Boyega as Jake Pentecost, son of Idris Elba's character Stacker, who died to save the world in the first film.
+The Universal movie centers on "Star Wars" sensation John Boyega as Jake Pentecost, son of Idris Elba's character Stacker, who died to save the world in the first film.

 London-born Boyega also took a producing role alongside Guillermo del Toro, the first film's director.

-While the film rose to prominence, it was time for Wakanda's King T'Challa to surrender his box office crown.
-"Black Panther" dropped into second place with earnings of $16.7 million.
+While the "Pacific Rim" sequel rose to prominence, it was time for Wakanda's King T'Challa to surrender his box office crown.
+"Black Panther" dropped into second place with earnings of $17.1 million.

-Thanks to an impressive box office reign, it is also the first film since "Avatar" (2009) to chalk up five consecutive top spots.
+Thanks to an impressive box office reign in which it has continued to crush milestones, it is the first film since "Avatar" (2009) to chalk up five consecutive top spots, and the fifth highest-grossing movie ever in the US.

 Made for a modest $7 million, the movie stars J. Michael Finley as the lead singer of a popular Christian band.
 Dennis Quaid and Cloris Leachman also star.

+In at fourth place with $10.6 million was Paramount's newly-released "Sherlock Gnomes," a sequel to 2011's "Gnomeo and Juliet."

-A sequel to 2011's "Gnomeo and Juliet" the Paramount animation features big names including James McAvoy and Emily Blunt.
-The Shakespearean pair call upon Sherlock (Johnny Depp) to get to the bottom of a string of garden gnome disappearances.
+The Paramount animation features James McAvoy and Emily Blunt, who call upon Sherlock (Johnny Depp) to get to the bottom of a string of garden gnome disappearances.

-Falling from second last week to fifth this was "Tomb Raider," a Warner Bros. adventure reboot starring Swedish actress Alicia Vikander as the fearless and ferocious Lara Croft.
+Falling from second last week to fifth this time around was "Tomb Raider," a Warner Bros. adventure reboot starring Swedish actress Alicia Vikander as the fearless and ferocious Lara Croft.

-The movie, also starring Dominic West and Kristin Scott Thomas, netted an estimated $10.4 million for total earnings of $41.7 million.
+The movie, also starring Dominic West and Kristin Scott Thomas, netted $10.1 million for total earnings of $41.4 million.

 Rounding out the top 10 were: